-Fact: It takes about three hours to eliminate the alcohol content of two drinks, depending on your weight.
+Fact: It takes about two hours to eliminate the alcohol content of one drink, depending on your weight.
 Nothing can speed up this process-not even coffee or cold showers.

 Myth: I can manage to drive well enough after a few drinks.